Sod Installation Tips and Information

 Does sod need fertilizer?

 Yes, sod can also benefit from routine fertilizer infusions.
-Fertilizer will help your grass to grow and remain healthy throughout the seasons and especially during growing periods.
+Fertilizer will help your grass to grow and remain healthy throughout the seasons – Especially during growing periods.

 - Add fertilizer to the soil in the spring, summer, and fall seasons, while the grass is actively growing